getnikola/plugins/v7/hierarchical_pages/README.md

 This plugin allows to translate paths by specifying paths in a hierarchy.

-Assume you have the following hierarchy of posts (default language english):
+Assume you have the following hierarchy of posts (default language English):
  - `about.rst`
  - `about/company.rst`
  - `about/team.rst`